With tips on how to apply each lesson in your life.

 24. “Your present circumstances don’t determine where you can go; they merely determine where you start.” – Nido Qubein

 Your bipolar disorder doesn’t have to define you.
 It’s just a starting point.
 You can go anywhere you want to go.
 Don’t let bipolar rob you of your light.
 You are in control of your life.
 It’s okay to start here and now to treat your illness.
 With medication management and a professional care team, soon madness will stop.
 Start here and see what you can do.

 25. “No man is rich enough to buy back his past.” – Oscar Wilde

 People with bipolar disorder cope with feelings that their past defines them.
 But it doesn’t.
 Your past is in the past.
 Clinging to the past is classic bipolar disorder, but you can’t change yesterday, so focus on today.
 The manic imagination will lie to you, so recognize the falsehood and move on.
 Accept that the past is unchangeable.

-Note: Collecting quotes is an excellent way to stay positive, and positivity is one of the best tools for fighting bipolar disorder.
-Besides this post, I share quotes every weekday morning in the Speaking Bipolar Positivity Club.
+Note: Collecting inspirational quotes for living with bipolar disorder is an excellent way to stay positive.
+Pursuing positivity is one of the best tools for fighting bipolar disorder.
+Besides this post, I share quotes everyday in the 30 Days of Positivity Email Course.
 It’s free to join.
 Sign up today.

 Trails, Masters, and Fear